hackmdio/migration-to-0.5.0/README.md

 This is the migration tool for HackMD to upgrade to version 0.5.0.
 Use this tool if you were running a old version HackMD server.
-We'll uncompress all data which was compressed by LZString.
+We'll uncompress note and revision data which were compressed by LZString.

 Get started
 ---